Let’s Go Dutch: Fixing the Employer and Employee Relationship

 Talent, you have equal responsibility in this mess.
 I have had to personally deal with the scandals, greed, theft, and crime from employees.
 Intellectual property theft, health insurance abuse, charging things to the company (like your dog’s bathing service) and frauds of all kinds.
 Using sex and sexuality in the workplace as a bargaining chip goes both ways.
 The risk for employers is everywhere.

 The bad apples just trying to “get theirs” isn’t reserved for “the man”.
-Then there are those employees that simply have a conflict of ideas in the way economic systems should work and what they are entitled to.
-It’s not an employer’s job to keep you relevant – it’s your job.
-It’s their job to keep their business relevant and as an employee, you are a beneficiary of those efforts through your wages.
-It depends on your leadership team and their skills and moral compass to make that a long or short-term play.
+There are employees that simply have a conflict of ideas in the way economic systems should work and what they are entitled to.
+It’s not an employer’s job to keep you relevant.
+That’s your job.
+Employers keep their business relevant and as an employee, you are a beneficiary of those efforts through your wages.
+It depends on the leadership team, their skills and their moral compass to make that a long or short-term play.

 Every business must make a profit margin to stay in business.
-There are tons of well-intentioned people running companies and leaders that are honest, fair, and inspiring.
-There are plenty of employees that genuinely want to do work that feels successful in a safe, and if possible, an environment that works for them.
+There are tons of well-intentioned people and business leaders running companies that are honest, fair, and inspiring.
+And there are plenty of employees that want to do work that feels successful in a safe environment that works for them.
 So, what can we do to create some balance and boundaries in this tainted relationship?
-We propose going Dutch.
+We propose “going Dutch”.

 We can share the responsibility of the working world and start to fix the employer and employee relationship.
 We want employers and job seekers to connect in a way that aligns expectations so that neither side ends up frustrated or disappointed.
 Recruiters want to match with relevant job candidates who have the specific skills that they are after.
 On the Talent side, job seekers need a profile-based platform where they can promote their work brand and outline their key skills, interests and preferences.

 Pepelwerk can make that happen.
 We throw out the resume-based job search and focus on matching Talent to work, through intelligent skills-matching technology.